medhiwb/algorithms-project/README.md

 # algorithms-project
 Final project for Analysis of Algorithms

-This project was implemented in PyCharm using the Python programming langauage
+This project was implemented in PyCharm using the Python programming language

 The following files are needed:
   - main.py